 Sceptics often object to the ontology of groups that they take to be implicit in the idea of group rights.
 To suppose that groups, like individual persons, can hold rights is to suppose that groups can have a being and an integrity that match those of individual persons.
 But groups are collections of individuals and to make them out to be supra-human entities that are somehow more than, or other than, the sum of their parts is mistaken: “only individuals can make decisions, can literally have values, literally engage in reasoning and deliberation” (Narveson 1991, 334).
 Those who make and administer the law may have good reason to create and to operate with fictions, such as the legal fiction of corporate personality.
 But moral rights and duties can attach only to real persons; “fictitious entities have no rights” (Graff 1994, 194).
 Groups do not exist separately from their members and, when we ascribe rights to groups as such, we ignore that simple truth.
 (Narveson 1991, 331–5; Wellman 1995, 157–77; cf Vincent 1989).

 Groups may be found improper subjects of rights because they lack properties, other than genuine integrity, that are deemed essential for right-holding.
 In general, proponents of the interest theory of rights have been able to view group rights more generously than those who adhere to the choice theory, although the supposition that groups can have interests has not gone unchallenged (Wall 2003, 273).
 Choice theorists will not extend rights to groups that are incapable of “exercising” them, such as groups distinguished merely by an ascriptive identity.
-They might extend rights to organised groups that possess decision-procedures (Sumner 1987, 209–11), but some argue that even those groups are not capable of the kind of agency required for right-holding (Wellman 1995, 157–65; Wall 2000, 2003, 270–6; cf. Nickel 1997).
-Again, if sentience is a necessary condition of right-holding, that may disqualify groups as right-holders: “groups are composed of sentient individuals, but they do not themselves feel anything” (Rainbolt 2001, 79–80.
+They can extend rights to organised groups that possess decision-procedures (Preda 2012; Sumner 1987, 209–211), but some argue that even those groups are not capable of the kind of agency required for right-holding (Wellman 1995, 157–65; Wall 2000, 2003, 270–6; cf. Nickel 1997).
+Again, if sentience is a necessary condition of right-holding, that may disqualify groups as right-holders: “groups are composed of sentient individuals, but they do not themselves feel anything” (Rainbolt 2006, 208.
 See also Kymlicka 1989, 241–2; Ellis 2005, 206–7.
 For a contrary view, see Graham 2002, 89–104).

 A related objection focuses upon groups as entities of value.
 When we ascribe rights to groups as such, we may seem to ascribe value to groups as such.
-Against that, many people hold that only individual human beings can be of ultimate value—a position that might be described as “value-individualism” (Hartney 1991; Ellis 2005; Kukathas 1992, 112; Narveson 1991, 329, 335–45).
+Against that, many people hold that only individual human beings can be of ultimate value—a position that has been described as “value-individualism” (Hartney 1991; Ellis 2005; Kukathas 1992, 112; Narveson 1991, 329, 335–45).
+Value-individualism stands in opposition to “value-collectivism”, which ascribes inherent value to groups and to which, as we have seen, Jovanović subscribes.
 Value-individualists do not deny that groups and communities are a fact of social life, nor do they deny that groups and communities can matter very much to people and play a crucial role in their well-being.
 But they do insist that, ultimately, groups have value only in so far as they are of value for individual human beings.
 Groups, unlike individual persons, cannot have intrinsic value, even though some of their activities may be intrinsic goods.
-Hence, they cannot hold rights that presuppose their intrinsic value; at best, they may have rights that are of instrumental value to individual human beings (Haksar 1998).
+Hence, they cannot hold rights that presuppose their intrinsic value; at best, they may have rights that are of instrumental value to individual human beings.